mgravell/DraftBlogs/Pipelines/Part1.md

 Entire new frameworks don't usually get written just for fun, and this is no exception.
 There are a range of recurring problems in IO related systems that pipelines attempts to address in a generic way that is reusable by a wide range of systems.
 Some of the things it does is simply providing a reusable code base so that each consuming library doesn't need to implement it itself, but some of the things it provides are pretty radically new - requiring language enhancements and benefitting from new JIT features to optimize these specific patterns.
 Most of the recently released and upcoming C# language improvements relating to any combination of the `ref`, `struct`, `in` and `readonly` keywords have been driven in a large part by the requirments needed to make "pipelines" a step-change above anything that has been possible before.
 And ultimately, most of those things are about performance and scalability:

 - performance: provide performance-critical abstractions for describing chunks of memory suitable for low-level code such as network, protocol, and serialization libraries
+- performance: avoid copying blocks of memory by using a "zero copy" approach whenever possible
 - scalability: do the above with minimal allocations for most likely workloads of those low-level libraries, to avoid gen-0 collections (which are still expensive when done in large quantities)
 - scalability: provide a memory-pool concept that IO libraries can make use of to efficiently lease memory
 - scalability: do the above in a way that works well massively concurrent server applications where many connections might be inactive or have partially-complete frames
 - scalability: provide an efficient "back buffer" implementataion (i.e. input data that isn't yet complete enough to be fully processed) - without needing to repeatedly copy the *unprocessed* bits down to the start of a receive buffer
-- scalability: if it turns out that we need more "back buffer" space that we initially expected, trivially lease extra space without needing to allocate and copy over the incomplete data
+- scalability: if it turns out that we need more space that we initially expected, trivially lease extra space without needing to allocate and copy over the incomplete data
 - scalability: and do everything mentioned above in a way that works well for both synchronous and asynchronous scenarios

 These are complex and lofty goals, and it makes absolute sense to solve them once in a reusable way, rather than every low-level library having to solve it separately.